Last Updated on 30 January 2026 by Cycloscope

 Mariposa (Toronto, Canada)

 Specialized in touring bicycles, their bikes have been ridden for decades in Paris-Brest-Paris, Raid Pyrenean, and other Randonneur and long-distance events.
-These bicycles are built for comfort over long rides to carry heavy or light loads while remaining resilient, elegant, and efficient.
+These bicycles are built for comfort on long rides, to carry heavy or light loads, while remaining resilient, elegant, and efficient.

 One tube selector, one cutter, one machinist, one builder, one painter, one assembler.
 Every Mariposa is built to its rider’s needs.
 Every tube angle, material, and component selection is made with the rider in mind.